ghc-proposals/ghc-proposals/proposals/0000-overloaded-bracket.rst

 The main breakage from this patch comes from modifying the type signature for ``lift``.

-Instances defined using ``DeriveLift`` will continue to work.
+Instances defined using ``DeriveLift`` will continue to work because they are defined in terms of quotation brackets.

-Instances written in terms of the combinators from ``Language.Haskell.TH.Lib`` will continue to work.
+Instances written in terms of the combinators from ``Language.Haskell.TH.Lib`` will continue to work because these combinators will be generalised.

 Instances written in terms of ``Q`` will no longer work.
-For user's to migrate an additional class ``LiftQ`` could be defined which has the old interface.
-This would mean user's need to explicitly lift but there are likely only a few instances which fall into this category if any at all.
+For users to migrate an additional class ``LiftQ`` could be defined which has the old interface.
+This would mean users need to explicitly lift but there are likely only a few instances which fall into this category if any at all.

 Interaction with Typed Template Haskell